rdturnermtl/bbo_challenge_starter_kit/README.md

 ## Optimizer API

 All optimization problems are *minimization*.
-Lower values of the black-box is function are better.
+Lower values of the black-box function are better.

 Optimizer submissions should follow this template, for a suggest-observe interface, in your `optimizer.py`: